Magic Purple Cake

 Magic Purple Cake with refreshing lemon zest and lavender extract is the cake that you have to try this summer!
 With a vibrant color and amazing flavor, this cake is also incredibly easy to make.
 Magic Cakes are popular and famous for their three layers, that are made using one batter.
 You heard that right, you make one batter, and it bakes in three stunning layers.
 The first one is a more solid one, followed by a custardy middle and a puffy top layer.
-Since I am obsessed with purple desserts I had to try to make a Magic Purple Cake to celebrate Mother’s Day.
+The best part of this recipe is that it’s easy to follow and you can make the cake in any color you would like.

 Why You Will Love This Magic Purple Cake:

-- Very easy to make with simple ingredients
+- Firstly, it’s very easy to make with simple ingredients.

-- Great summery flavor of lavender and lemon
+- Also, it’s great summery flavor of lavender and lemon.

-- The flavors can be easily changed to suite your preference
+- In addition, the flavors can be easily changed to suite your preference.

 - For the best purple color, use gel food paste coloring, a little goes a long way.
 For a more pronounced purple shade, use more gel, for a lighter color use less.